% find this content helpful

 The simplest process is:

-• Minimise weaknesses to avoid threats as much as possible.
+• Minimize weaknesses to avoid threats as much as possible.
 AI might disrupt your market?
 Make sure you can learn more about the technology, and find ways to make it work for you.

 • While doing this, you should absolutely prioritise the most important factors and the biggest impact.

 • Set goals.
 Measure them.
-For example, "upgrade 10% of our clients to the tailored services offer"
+For example, your goal could be "upgrade 10% of our clients to the tailored services offer"

 • Allocate resources and responsibilities if you have a team.
 Set time aside.